nest-desktop/nest-desktop/docs/deployer/deploy-docker-compose-insite.rst

    docker-compose up

-NEST Desktop is now serving at ``http://localhost:54286`` whereas Insite NEST Module and Insite Access Node are serving at ``http://localhost:52425`` and ``http://localhost:52056``, respectively.
+NEST Desktop is now served at ``http://localhost:54286``, whereas Insite NEST Module and Insite Access Node are served at ``http://localhost:52425`` and ``http://localhost:52056``, respectively.

 .. seeAlso::